j4cc0/md2pdf/README.md

 # md2pdf

-Markdown to PDF using Pandoc via HTML and CSS template
+Markdown to PDF using Pandoc via HTML (wkhtmltopdf) and CSS template